GurditLubana/Group-10-Meal-Planner/README.md

 ## Business
 Business classes handle program logic and calculations related to their activities.
 ### Meal Diary Ops
 The meal diary ops class handles logic and operations related to the main app activity which is the logging of a users meals.
-This class handles the retrieval of meal logs from a database based on the date the user wants to view.
-This class also handles the addition of new entries into the daily log and the database.
+This class handles requesting of meal logs from persistence classes based on the date the user wants to view.
+This class sends new entries to persistence classes for addition into the daily log and the database.

 ### Recipe Book Ops
 This class handles operations related to the app recipe book.
-This class handles the retrieval of food, drink, and meal recipe lists from the database.
-This class also handles the addition of new food, drink, and meal recipes added by users.
+This class handles requesting of food, drink, and meal recipe lists from persistence classes.
+This class sends new entries to persistence classes for addition into food, drink, and meal recipes databases.

 ### Unit Converter
 This class handles unit conversions for meal diary entries.